aimhubio/aimos/docs/source/getting_started/quick_start.rst

   # Create a run
   aim_run = Run(repo='/path/to/repo/.aim')

-It's also possible to run Aim remotely, in that case the repo will be the destination of the remote aim deployment.
+It's also possible to run AimOS remotely, in that case the repo will be the destination of the remote aimos deployment.

 Configure and log the run
 -------------------------